wudi-ldd/Parallel-Decoding-SAM/README.md

 ```
 - `<split>.txt` files enumerate file names (with extension) relative to the `images/` folder, one per line.
 - Masks share the same file names and reside in `masks/`.
-- For dry runs, create a placeholder dataset with synthetic images and masks before training.

 ## 🚀 Quick Start
 ```bash